HarperDB/documentation/docs/developers/operations-api/components.md

 HarperDB/application-template#semver:v1.0.0
 ```

-You can also install from private repository if you have an installed SSH keys on the server:
+You can also install from private repository if you have installed SSH keys on the server.
+Ensure the `host` portion of the url exactly matches the `host` used when adding ssh keys to ensure proper authentication.

 ```
 git+ssh://git@github.com:my-org/my-app.git#semver:v1.0.0

+git+ssh://git@harperdb-private-component.github.com:my-org/my-app.git#semver:v1.0.0
 ```

 Or you can use a Github token: